djotaku/Snap-in-Time/docs/index.rst

 At this point in time it just creates snapshots.

-Edit config.json (from the Github repo: https://github.com/djotaku/Snap-in-Time).
+Grab config.json from the Github repo (https://github.com/djotaku/Snap-in-Time), edit it, and place it in $HOME/.config/snapintime

 Then run python -m snapintime.create_local_snapshots